 Through using Powerloop in contrast to conventional freight, shippers could theoretically save up to $16 a load in detention fees.

-And in contrast with conventional freight, Powerloop theoretically increases the on-time packet delivery ratio by 2 percent.
+And in contrast with conventional freight, Powerloop theoretically increases the on-time packet delivery ratio by 2 to 3 percent.

 Uber Powerloop Advantages for Truckers?

 For carriers and shippers alike, one of the most significant pressure points in trucking is detention time.
 All losses if truckers are displayed at warehouses waiting to load or unload their freight.
-And these delays cost approximately $1.1 to $1.3 billion in losses per year for truckers.
+And these delays cost up to $1.3 billion in losses per year for truckers.